jvarghese3/TechRadarPublish/readme.md

     <img src="Screen Shot 2018-08-01 at 2.16.12 PM">
     <br>

-    <p>In the future, the messages can be organized to see what is the most valuble technology for Intuit to invest in.
+    <p>In the future, the messages can be organized to see what is the most valuble technology for Intuit to invest in.</p>
 </body>
 </html>